Rajpratik71/ripgrep/README.md

-If you're an **Ubuntu Xenial (16.04)** user, ripgrep source is [available](https://launchpad.net/ubuntu/+source/rust-ripgrep) and the packaging as Deb package is available in [PPAs](https://launchpad.net/~jerem-ferry/+archive/ubuntu/rust) .
+If you're an **Ubuntu Xenial (16.04)** user, ripgrep source is [available](https://launchpad.net/ubuntu/+source/rust-ripgrep) and the packaging as debian package is at [PPAs](https://launchpad.net/~jerem-ferry/+archive/ubuntu/rust).
-So , add the custom PPA and install it as :
+So,add the custom PPA and install it as:
 ```
 $ sudo add-apt-repository ppa:jerem-ferry/rust
 $ sudo apt-get update